-To start go to the Edit Mapping Algorithm screen and select Manage Mappings

-At the top there are 2 statistics provided for the mappings:
+Navigate to the Edit Mapping Algorithm page and select Manage Mappings.
+At the top there are two statistics provided for the mappings:

 - 1. Total Mappings is the number of mapping outputs that exist for this algorithm. - 2.
-Available Mappings is the number of mappings that have not yet been assigned to an input value.

-1. When a job using the Mapping Algorithm runs, the mappings are loaded into memory.
+Available Mappings is the number of mappings that have not yet been assigned to an input value. - (i) When a job using the Mapping algorithm runs, the mappings are loaded into memory.
 This means that enough memory must be provided to the job to load the mappings.
-A Mapping Algorithm with 2GB worth of mappings will require a job with a larger configured XMX than what is needed for a Mapping Algorithm with 2MB worth of mappings.
+A Mapping algorithm with 2GB worth of mappings will require a job with a larger configured XMX than what is needed for a Mapping algorithm with 2MB worth of mappings.